Diversifying Question Generation over Knowledge Base via External Natural Questions: Approach

 \subsection{Step 1: Initialization}

-We use BART-base \footnote{https://huggingface.co/facebook/bart-base} (abbreviated as BART) to instantiate the forward model $f_{\theta}$.
-Concretely, we linearize each subgraph $G_i$ into a triplet-based sequence\footnote{Although the graph structure is implicitly leveraged, it has been shown in Section~\ref{sec:experiment} that the basic seq2seq model is comparable to one which models the graph structure explicitly.}, where each triplet is separated by the special token ``$<$/s$>$''.
+We use BART~\cite{BART} to instantiate the forward model $f_{\theta}$.
+Concretely, we linearize each subgraph $G_i$ into a triple-based sequence, where each triple is separated by the special token ``$<$/s$>$''.
 Then, we input the sequence into BART to generate a corresponding question.
-We finally fine-tune $f_{\theta}$ on $\mathcal{D}$ by maximizing the probabilities of generating all gold questions, \emph{i.e.}, \beq{ \mathcal{L}_{f}^{(0)} = \max_{\theta} \sum_{i=1}^{N} \log P_{\theta}\left(q_i| G_i\right) }
+We finally fine-tune $f_{\theta}$ on $\mathcal{D}$ by maximizing the probabilities of generating all gold questions, \emph{i.e.},